-This short assignment (600-900 words) asks you to analyze one of the sources you find through your own research related to some aspect of your identity.
+This short assignment (minimum 600 words) asks you to analyze one of the sources you find through your own research related to some aspect of your identity.
 Your work here will serve as the foundation for Paper 1.
 You should submit your paper as an attachment (preferably a .doc file) via email before class the day it is due.
 Your analysis should address the following prompts:

 - What is the purpose of the text?
 We can approach this question in a few ways.
 What is the main argument advanced by the text?
 What does the text aim to achieve?
 What does it encourage us to think, feel, or do?
 What is the text about, and what does it have to say about what it’s about?
 What is the text’s orientation toward its main subject?
 How does it contribute to a particular conversation or community?
 (You don’t have to answer all these questions, just what seems most relevant.)
 Note that our understanding of purpose could depend on our understanding of the audience of the text, and there might even be different purposes for different audiences.
-So it could help to comment on possible audiences and readers of the text as well.
+It could help to comment on possible audiences and readers of the text as well.

 - How does the context of the reading shape your understanding of it and its purpose?
 Context could include a range of factors.
 When and where was the text published?
 Does the text draw on or respond to any specific sources, events, or conversations?
-What else has this author written or produced, and how does this fit into their other work?
+What else has this author published, and how does this fit into their other work?
 You don’t need to include all this information just for the sake of including it, but you should consider whether it shapes your understanding of the text.
 If it does, explain how.

 - Assess the uses and limits of the text.
 What do you find most effective about this text?
 What does it do well in terms of advancing an argument or perspective, or in terms of contributing to the identity of a community?
 In what ways is the text helpful and productive?
 What sorts of questions, situations, problems, or challenges does it help us address?
 In what ways is the text limited or ineffective?
 What perspectives does it overlook?
 What are its blindnesses or trained incapacities?